cayossarian/clamav-mac/README.md

 clamav-mac performs two types of scans:

 When a file is changed or created, it will be scanned immediately.
 By default, the /Users directories are monitored.
-Scheduled scanning: Clamav4Mac will perform recursive scans of directories at scheduled times.
+Scheduled scanning: clamav-ma will perform recursive scans of directories at scheduled times.
 By default, the entire /Users direectoriesn are scanned once a week.
 In all cases, when a virus is found, it is moved to the quarantine folder and an email is send to the administrator.

 ### Installing